microsoft/azure_arc/automated_testing/ghaction_scripts/GitHubActionDocumentation/ExecuteGitHubActions.md

 ## Execute the workflow

-We are ready, we need to go to the Action Tab and select our workflow (Manual ArcBox Execution with parameters)
+We are ready, we need to go to the Action Tab and select our workflow (Manual ArcBox Execution with parameters).
+The workflow file is on `.\.github\workflows\manual-arcBox-execution-with-parameters.yaml` and github is going to read the files in order to give the workflow as option.
 ![image](./GHActionExecution.PNG)

 Selecting **Run Workflow**, the parameters will be present.

-- The first parameter is which workflow definition we are you going to use
+- The first parameter is which workflow definition we are you going to use (you can have different workflow versions on differs branches)
 - Flavor to be executed, so far Full, ITPro or DevOps
 - Kind of deploy: ARM, Bicep or Terraform
-- Which branch you are going to use to read the scripts
+- Which branch you are going to use to read the arcbox's scripts
 - Resource group name
 - Location
 - Name of log analytic
-- Your public IP v4
 - Windows VM admin username
 - Choice if you like to deploy Bastion to connect to the client VM